Gus G: Career

 In April 2017, Gus exited Ozzy Osbourne's band after he was announced a farewell tour and reunion with former guitarist, Zakk Wylde.
 Gus is the 2nd longest serving guitarist in Ozzy's career after Zakk.

 On September 15, 2017 Gus was honoured with the "God of Riffs" award at the German Metal Hammer Awards in Berlin.

 On April 20, 2018 Gus G released his 3rd solo album "Fearless" through AFM Records.
 Following a power trio format the album features Dennis Ward on bass and vocals and Will Hunt (Evanescence) on drums.

 During the pandemic years, Gus recorded and released his 4th solo album and first all instrumental one, "Quantum Leap".
 It was ranked at number 2 guitar album of the year by the readers of Guitar World Magazine.

 On February 19, 2025 Gus performed with a classical orchestra for the first time at Megaron Athens Concert Hall.
 Together with the Camerata Friends of Music Orchestra, they performed Jon Lord's Sarabande album in its entirety.

+On October 2, 2025 Gus parterned up with fellow Greek-French songwriter and rapper Vlospa for the latter's album Paidia Tou Feggariou, providing guitar recordings for the song "LOV€".

+Gus will release an EP titled Steel Burning Live exclusively in Japan on October 7, 2026.
+In addition to four live tracks, it includes covers of Black Sabbath's "The Mob Rules" and Iron Maiden's "Murders in the Rue Morgue", with the latter featuring vocals by Nicklas Sonne and a guitar solo by Saki.